 - After a few hours of calling people, you might make it to the right department.
 It might be the foreclosure department, the REO department, or something else.
 All banks have different names and do not encourage calls to these departments.

 - Once you are finally able to talk to someone who knows what you are asking, that person will tell you that you have to wait until the house is listed.

-The only way it is possible to buy from a home from a bank before it is listed is with a local bank.
+The only way it is possible to buy a home from a bank before it is listed is with a local bank.
 In some rare cases, local banks may sell properties to investors before they are listed.